kmthorsnes/28-video-speed-controller-ui/readme.md

 ### Video speed controller UI

 JS Exercises.
 28th challenge of the #JavaScript30 course.
-Using JS and CSS create video speed controller which register mouseover.
+Using JS and CSS create video speed controller which interact with mouseover.

 ## Technology